Aditya-Asthana/ai-agentic-bootcamp-vz/Supervisor_Instructions_v2.md

 1. [Creating an environment](https://developer.watson-orchestrate.ibm.com/environment/initiate_environment#creating-an-environment): Go to vscode and open the terminal.
 Make sure you are in the directory inside the cloned repo.
 The use the command: `orchestrate env add -n <environment-name> -u <service-instance-url> --type ibm_iam --activate`.
 Replace the environment-name with a name of your choice, and the service-instance-url with the url from your env file.

 2. [Activating an environment](https://developer.watson-orchestrate.ibm.com/environment/initiate_environment#activating-an-environment): Now run `orchestrate env activate <environment-name>` and replace environment-name with the name you chose from before.

-  - If you havent completed the local dev environment setup go back and ensure `ibm-watsonx-orchestrate` is installed in your venv and your venv is active.
-  - Run `orchestrate --help` to see a list of all the available commands.
-  - Run `orchestrate models list` to see all the available LLMs you can assign to agents.
-  - Read the documentation to get a better understanding https://developer.watson-orchestrate.ibm.com/getting_started/what_is

 ### The Incident Diagnosis Agent